EDITOR’S NOTE: THE CREDIT CARD OFFERS IN THIS ARTICLE ARE EXPIRED AND ARE NO LONGER AVAILABLE

 The Amazon.com Store card is worth a look if you’re planning to buy something big on Amazon but you don’t want to spring for a $99 Prime membership.
 If you’re a Prime member, however, the 5% back rewards rate is tough to match.
 The most important thing to keep in mind with either card is the promotional financing terms.
 You don’t want to get stuck paying big bucks in interest if your main reason for using the card is to hang on to more of your hard-earned dollars.

-Editor’s Note: The information related to the Amazon.com Rewards Visa Card, Amazon.com Store card and Amazon Prime Store card has been collected by CreditSesame.com and has not been reviewed or provided by the issuer of these cards.
+Independent Review Disclosure: All the information about the Amazon.com Rewards Visa Card, Amazon.com Store card and Amazon Prime Store card have been collected independently by CreditSesame.com and have not been reviewed or provided by the issuers of these cards.
+The Amazon.com Rewards Visa Card, Amazon.com Store card and Amazon Prime Store card are not available through CreditSesame.com.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.